 Internal Family Systems (IFS) model is an evidence-based, psychospiritual practice, with broad applications in psychology and coaching.
 The model was pioneered by Dr. Richard C. Schwartz over twenty years ago, and has continuously evolved since then.
 Before describing IFS model and how it works, it would be useful to highlight its ultimate goal, which is to embody Self-Leadership in life.
 Self-Leadership is a state of mind and heart that manifests through positive virtues such as compassion, calmness, clarity, curiosity, confidence, courage, creativity, and connectedness, toward ourselves and others.
 When we fully embody such positive virtues in our daily life, we become calm, emotionally centered, and confident during challenging situations and ordeals in life.
 We become a “Self-Led” person.

 The true value of IFS Self-Leadership reaches beyond its use as a practice.
 It is a refreshingly positive and integrating way of seeing ourselves.
 Embracing it is spiritual and can lead to healing, self-discovery, and lasting well-being.
 Above all, IFS view of our psyche is intellectually and spiritually stimulating, and raises our understanding of ourselves and others in our lives.

 This post presents a primer of basic concepts in IFS Self-Leadership.
-We briefly explain the main structure of IFS model and highlight its practical and positive view of human psyche.
-The views presented here are based on author’s personal experience with the model.
+I briefly explain the main structure of IFS model and highlight its practical and positive view of human psyche.
+The views presented here are based on my personal experience with the model.
 The official background and further information about the model and its applications are available in IFS Institute website.